eduardo-marcolino/acf-fields-in-custom-table/readme.txt

 *	First version of the plugin released

 == Upgrade Notice ==

+= 0.4 =
+Plugin tested on Wordpress 5.6 and small performance improvement.

 = 0.3 =
 Added plugin support for 6 more fields: Link, Post Object, Page Link, Relationship, Taxonomy and User along with major refactory to improve code quality.